-Table 3 presents regression results for eq.
-1, with the outcome variable being households' perceived tenure security in the previous growing season.
-Column 1 shows the full effect of dry spells on perceived tenure security.
+Table 3 presents regression results for equation [1], with the outcome variable being households' perceived tenure security in the previous growing season.
+Column (1) shows the full effect of dry spells on perceived tenure security.
 Exposure to dry spells during the growing season decreases households' perceived tenure security.
-The estimated coefficient of dry spells is significant at the 1% level and the result holds when controlling for time-varying household-level characteristics (col. 2).
-In columns 3 and 4, we test the effect of the precipitation CV on perceived tenure security.
-We find a highly significant effect on perceived tenure security: Households exposed to high precipitation variability report considerably lower perceived tenure security.
-When again including the full set of controls in col. 4, the coefficient of the precipitation CV on tenure security remains at similar levels.
+The estimated coefficient of dry spells is significant at the 1% level, and the result holds when controlling for time-varying household-level characteristics (column (2)).
+In columns (3) and (4), we test the effect of the precipitation CV on perceived tenure security.
+We find a highly significant effect on perceived tenure security.
+Households exposed to high precipitation variability report considerably lower perceived tenure security.
+When again including the full set of controls in column (4), the coefficient of the precipitation CV on tenure security remains at similar levels.